-The output can be programmed to operate in one of 13 automatic modes or it can operate in manual mode (default).
-The 13 automatic modes allow the output to automatically turn on and off based on individual alarms or any alarm.
-In manual mode the output is controlled via keypad command or remotely via touchtone phone.
+The output can be programmed to operate in one of 9 automatic modes or it can operate in manual mode (default).
+The 9 automatic modes allow the output to automatically turn on and off based on individual alarms or any alarm.
+In manual mode the output is controlled via keypad command or remotely via touch-tone phone.
 A description of each mode is described below.

-8.1 Output Modes
+8.1 OUTPUT MODES

-Mode Description
+Mode Description 1 Output on when zone 1 goes into alarm.

-- 1 Output on when zone 1 goes into alarm.
-Off when alarm is acknowledged. - Output on when zone 2 goes into alarm.
-Off when alarm is acknowledged. - 3 Output on when zone 3 goes into alarm.
-Off when alarm is acknowledged. - 4 Output on when zone 4 goes into alarm.
-Off when alarm is acknowledged. - 5 Output on when zone 5 goes into alarm.
 Off when alarm is acknowledged.

-Mode Description 6 Output on when zone 6 goes into alarm.
+2 Output on when zone 2 goes into alarm.
+Off when alarm is acknowledged 3 Output on when zone 3 goes into alarm.
 Off when alarm is acknowledged.
-7 Output on when zone 7 goes into alarm.
+4 Output on when zone 4 goes into alarm.
 Off when alarm is acknowledged.
-8 Output on when zone 8 goes into alarm.
-Off when alarm is acknowledged.
 9 Output on when a Sound alarm occurs.
 Off when alarm is acknowledged.
 0 Output on when a Power alarm occurs.
 Off when alarm is acknowledged.

-Phone Output on when phone line is unplugged for more than 15 seconds.
-Off when a phone line is plugged in.
-Output on when any alarm occurs.
+Mode Description Phone Output on when phone line is unplugged for more than 15 seconds.
+Off when a phone line is plugged in. • Output on when any alarm occurs.
 Off when all alarms are acknowledged.
-Output controlled manually via keypad command or touch- tone telephone. (default) Code Output on when any alarm occurs, except for when a phone line is unplugged.
+Output controlled manually via keypad command or touchtone.
+CODE Output on when any alarm occurs, except for when a phone line is unplugged.
 Off when all alarms are acknowledged.

-8.1.1 To program the Output Mode:
+8.1.1 TO PROGRAM THE OUTPUT MODE: